killthekitten/kirshatrov-com/speaking.md

 ## Previous talks

+### NoRuKo 2020: Sleeping on the job by Julik Tarkhanov & Kir Shatrov

+<iframe width="560" height="315" src="https://www.youtube.com/embed/aEVVbFn0_A4" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+We all love our Sidekiq’s and our Resque’s.
+But they do let us down sometimes.
+Not because they are bad, but because the queueing theory is limiting us.
+There is a way to break out of the madness though - let’s explore how to get our job queues under control.

 ### RailsConf 2018: Operating Rails in Kubernetes

 <iframe width="560" height="315" src="https://www.youtube.com/embed/KKtS0QD5ERM" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>